 - Search for private grants: Locate private grant databases and sign up.

 - Check Your Eligibility: Make sure your organization is eligible for target grants.

 - Apply for Grants: The application process can vary significantly between grants.

 - Track Your Application: If possible, track your application or follow up periodically.

 The main things to watch out for when signing up for private grants are fees and unusual application processes.
 First, private grants or grant services may require fees for finding grants and processing applications.
 These fees can add up quickly over time, so if your club is applying to many different grants, make sure to track the fees and budget for them properly.

 Second, private grants come in all stripes, and many of them can have very different application processes.
 Some may require paper applications to be mailed in while others will be online only.
 Others will have strict requirements for supporting material for the application, such as essays and spending plans.
 Keep track of these differences so that your booster club submits the applications properly and on time.

 Government grants and private grants for booster clubs offer many different ways for booster clubs to find extra funding for the school year.
 These extra funds can help smooth over the variations in revenue from booster club fundraising efforts from year to year.
 Grants can also help booster clubs stay afloat when booster club donations struggle to meet expected donation targets.

 The first step to applying for these grants to figure out what your club’s budget is for applications.
-If your club wants to avoid paying any fees, then it is probably a good idea to focus on government grants for booster clubs.
+If your club wants to avoid paying any fees, then it is probably a good idea to focus on government grants.
 But if your club has extra money to support grant applications, then there are a wide range of private grants for booster clubs available.
 Whichever type of grant your booster club decides to pursue, make sure to follow the application process carefully and track your application after it is submitted.
 That way you can give your club the best shot at winning the funds it needs for the school year.